 According to House, every couple of hundred million years the solar system passes through a galactic molecular cloud.

 “It doesn’t deposit a lot of dust,” said House.
 “It is hard to see any of these deposition events in the Earth record.”

-To create a layer that Curiosity could sample, the galactic dust cloud would have first lowered the temperature on a Mars that still contained water and created glaciers.
-The dust would have deposited on top of the ice and would then need to remain in place once the glacier melted, leaving behind a layer of dirt that included the carbon.
+To build a layer that Curiosity could sample, the cosmic dust cloud would have first decreased the temperature of a Mars that still had water and formed glaciers.
+The dust would have accumulated on top of the ice and would have had to stay in place until the glacier melted, leaving behind a layer of soil containing carbon.